stharrold/stharrold.github.io/content/20151230-predict-income-from-census.md

 **Why am I using Python instead of R?**

-* TODO
+This project can be done using R, Python, and/or other languages.[^se-rvpy] I'm using Python, especially [scikit-learn](http://scikit-learn.org/), to optimize computational performance and to make an extensible, maintainable pipeline.

 **Why am I using the American Community Survey (ACS)?**

 * The ACS is a relevant dataset.
-The goal of this project is to predict the income for a household given characteristics of that household, which is among the [subjects that the ACS survey addresses](http://www.census.gov/programs-surveys/acs/guidance/subjects.html).
+The goal of this project is to predict the income for a household given characteristics of that household, which is among the [subjects that the ACS survey addresses](http://www.census.gov/programs-surveys/acs/guidance/subjects.html).[^kaggle]
 * The ACS is a cultivated, thorough dataset.[^acs-method] The ACS has many quality controls to ensure that it is representative, and it samples about 3&nbsp;million addresses per year with a response rate often over 95%.
 * The ACS is a timeseries dataset.
 The ACS samples continuously and releases data once per year.
 As a timeseries, the data can be used to predict current and future quantities, which is future step for this project.
 * However, I recognize that using ACS data can be problematic.
 Data from the Census Bureau has been used for harm,[^data-harm] and current ACS terminology asks respondents to identify by terms such as "race".[^prob-race] For this project, I take data from the Census Bureau at face value and I infer from it at face value.
 It's important to respect that these aren't simply data points; these are people.